R Development Collaboration Guide

 This workflow implies that:

-• The current branch is the default branch (usually main).
+The current branch is the default branch (usually

 Workflow

-1. Automatically update version number and DESCRIPTION file
+Automatically update version number and DESCRIPTION file and accept to commit all the changes

-1. Once the pull request is approved and merged, the release is done.
-The local branch can be cleaned away using usethis::pr_finish().
+Once the pull request is approved and merged, the local branch can be cleaned away using

 Last updated